Sinac0de/Responsive-Ecommerce-VanillaJS/README.md

 * Flexbox & Grid

 # <a name="resources"></a>Resources
-* Product images are from DigiStyle.com and Digikala.com
-* Faq & About-Us pages content are from Shopify.com
-* Banner & Hero images are from various websites such as Unsplash.com
+Product images are sourced from DigiStyle.com and Digikala.com.
+The content for the Faq & About-Us pages is obtained from Shopify.com, and the Banner & Hero images are collected from various websites, including Unsplash.com.